What Is VAR in Soccer?

 - Goal or no goal

-No matter which of the above situations takes place, the VAR can only intervene when a referee has already made a decision.
+No matter which of the above situations happened, the VAR can only intervene when a referee has already made a decision.

 In the end, it is not the VAR who makes the final decision, but the head referee.
-The VAR’s information can only aid the head referee to come to a conclusion and make the best decision possible for that particular scenario.
+The VAR’s information can only aid the head referee in making the best decision possible for that particular play.

 How Did VAR Become a Thing?